Phoenix63/IRC-like/ClientWeb/README.md

 ### Requirement

-Tu run the server you need to have npm
+Tu run the client you need to have npm

 https://nodejs.org/en/download/